ethereum-oasis-op/L2/workitems/l2-transaction-fee-API/l2transactionfeeapispec-v1.0.md

 #### **[R5]**

 The L2 Transaction Fee API response body has the following requirements:

-- `transactionStatus`: MUST be minimally one of the following: "finalized", "success", "pending", "replaced", "dropped" or "failed".
+- `transactionStatus`: MUST be a string.
+Note, give that there is no standardization on L2 Transaction statuses, the displayed string values will depend on the specific L2 client transaction status implementation.
 - `totalL2TransactionFee`:
   - `value_currency`: MUST be a non-negative numeric value.
   - `value_gas`: MUST be a non-negative numeric value.